magento/knowledge-base/src/troubleshooting/general/tmp_mount_full.md

 #### Check up and free MySQL space

-Follow the instructions in the [MySQL disk space is low on Magento Commerce Cloud > Check and free up storage space](https://support.magento.com/hc/en-us/articles/360037591972#check_and_free).
+Follow the instructions in [MySQL disk space is low on Magento Commerce Cloud > Check and free up storage space](https://support.magento.com/hc/en-us/articles/360037591972#check_and_free).

 #### Check up Elasticsearch heapdumps

 >![WARNING]
 >
 >Heapdumps contain logging information that might be valuable for investigating issues.
-Consider storing them in a separate location for at >least 10 days
+Consider storing them in a separate location for at least 10 days.

 Remove heapdumps (`*.hprof`) using system shell: